Signalling control: Control panel

-A separate switch/button is provided for every signaled route.
-There will be as many switches/buttons per signal as there are routes (i.e. signaled destinations) from that signal.
+A separate switch or button is provided for every signaled route.
+There will be as many switches or buttons per signal as there are routes (i.e. signaled destinations) from that signal.
 To set the desired route, the relevant switch or button is operated.
 All points within the route are automatically set to the required position.

 Individual points switches are provided, but they are normally left in the central position, which allows the points to be automatically set by the action of setting a route.